happydasch/btoandav20/README.md

 * Get *unlimited* history prices for backtesting
 * Replay functionality for backtesting

-* Support different type of orders:
+* **Support different type of orders:**
     * Order.Market
     * Order.Limit
     * Order.Stop
-    * Order.StopLimit (using Stop and upperBound / lowerBound prices) *may not be possible*
+    * Order.StopLimit (by using brackets)
-  * Order.StopTrail (will only work in buy and sell brackets)
+    * Order.StopTrail (by using brackets)
+    * Order.StopTrailLimit (by using brackets)
     * Bracket orders are supported by using the takeprofit and stoploss order members and creating internally simulated orders.

-* 4 different OandaV20 Sizers:
+* **4 different OandaV20 Sizers:**
     * OandaV20PercentSizer - returns position size which matches the percent amount of total cash
     * OandaV20CashSizer - return position size which matches the cash amount
     * OandaV20RiskPercentSizer - returns position size which matches the total risk in percent of total amount (max stop loss)
+    * OandaV2
-    * OandaV20RiskCashSizer - returns position size which matches the total risk in percent of total amount (max stop loss)
+    0RiskCashSizer - returns position size which matches the total risk in percent of total amount (max stop loss)

-* 4 different Forex Sizers:
+* **4 different Forex Sizers:**
     * ForexPercentSizer - returns position size which matches the percent amount of total cash
     * ForexCashSizer - return position size which matches the cash amount
     * ForexRiskPercentSizer - returns position size which matches the total risk in percent of total amount (max stop loss)
     * ForexRiskCashSizer - returns position size which matches the total risk in percent of total amount (max stop loss)
     * Possibility to load existing positions from the OANDA account
     * Reconnects on broken connections and after timeouts, also backfills data after a timeout or disconnect occurred

+## Order Types

+btoandav20 supports MARKET, LIMIT and STOP orders.
+Other order types, like StopTrail, StopLimit need to be created using brackets.

+### StopTrail order

+orderexec: bt.Order.Stop,

+stopexec: bt.Order.StopTrail

+### StopLimit order

+orderexec: bt.Order.Stop,

+limitexec: bt.Order.Limit

+The stopside and limitside will be filled, when the parent order gets filled.

+### Changing StopTrail, StopLimit or StopTrailLimit order

+To change a StopTrail, StopLimit or StopTrailLimit order the stopside or limitside needs to be canceled and a new order with the order type StopTrail or StopLimit needs to be created.

+Also an oref of the original order needs to be provided, when creating this order.
+The order needs to go into the opposing direction.

+**StopLimit example:**

+*Create StopLimit order*
+o, ostop, olimit = buy_bracket(exectype=bt.Order.Stop, limitexec=bt.Order.Limit, stopexec=None)

+*Create new limit for parent order* self.cancel(olimit) self.sell(exectype=bt.Order.StopLimit, oref=o.ref)

+**StopTrail example:**

+*Create StopTrail order*
+o, ostop, olimit = buy_bracket(exectype=bt.Order.Stop, stopexec=bt.Order.StopTrail, limitexec=None)

+*Create new trailing stop for parent order* self.cancel(ostop) self.sell(exectype=bt.Order.StopTrail, oref=o.ref)

+**StopTrailLimit example:**

+*Create StopTrailLimit order*
+o, ostop, olimit = buy_bracket(exectype=bt.Order.Stop, stopexec=bt.Order.StopTrail, limitexec=bt.Otder.Limit)

+*Change stop side*
+self.cancel(ostop)
+self.sell(exectype=bt.Order.StopTrail, oref=o.ref)

+*Change limit side*
+self.cancel(olimit)
+self.sell(exectype=bt.Order.StopLimit, oref=o.ref)

 ## Dependencies